/Blog/Start your business/How to Start and Grow a Spaza Shop in South Africa

 • Train staff to serve quickly and professionally

-• Register your business and keep records clean
+• Register your spaza shop and keep records clean

 And remember: you don’t have to do it alone.
-From setup to scale-up, iKhokha is here to support your spaza shop business journey.
+From setup to scale-up, iKhokha is here to support you and your business journey.